John Bardeen

-Education
+Early life and education

-John Bardeen was born on May 23, 1908, in Madison, Wisconsin, the son of Charles Russell Bardeen, the first dean of the University of Wisconsin Medical School, and Althea Harmer.
+John Bardeen was born on May 23, 1908, in Madison, Wisconsin, the son of Althea (née Harmer) and Charles Russell Bardeen, the first dean of the University of Wisconsin Medical School.
 Bardeen attended University of Wisconsin High School in Madison, graduating in 1923 at age 15; he could have graduated several years earlier, but this was postponed because he took courses at another high school and because of his mother's death.
 Bardeen entered the University of Wisconsin in 1923.
 While in college, he joined the Zeta Psi fraternity.
 He raised a part of the needed membership fees by playing billiards.
 Bardeen was initiated as a member of Tau Beta Pi engineering honor society.
 Not wanting to be an academic like his father, Bardeen chose engineering.
 He also felt that engineering had good job prospects.

-Bardeen received his B.S. in Electrical Engineering in 1928 from the University of Wisconsin.
+Bardeen received a Bachelor of Science in Electrical Engineering in 1928 from the University of Wisconsin.
 Despite taking a year off to work in Chicago, he graduated in 1928.
 Taking all the graduate courses in physics and mathematics that had interested him, Bardeen graduated in five years instead of the usual four.
 This allowed him time to complete his master's thesis, supervised by Leo J. Peters.
-He received his M.S. in Electrical Engineering in 1929 from Wisconsin.
+He received a Master of Science in Electrical Engineering in 1929 from Wisconsin.

 Bardeen furthered his studies by staying on at Wisconsin, but he eventually went to work for Gulf Research Laboratories, the research arm of the Gulf Oil Corporation that was based in Pittsburgh.
 From 1930 to 1933, Bardeen worked there on the development of methods for the interpretation of magnetic and gravitational surveys.
 He worked as a geophysicist.
 After the work failed to keep his interest, he applied and was accepted to the graduate program in mathematics at Princeton University.

 As a graduate student, Bardeen studied mathematics and physics.
 Under the physicist Eugene Wigner, he wrote his thesis on a problem in solid-state physics.
 Before completing his thesis, he was offered a position as junior fellow of the Society of Fellows at Harvard University in 1935.
 He spent the next three years there, from 1935 to 1938, working with to-be Nobel laureates in Physics John Hasbrouck van Vleck and Percy Williams Bridgman on problems in cohesion and electrical conduction in metals—and also did some work on level density of nuclei.
-He received his Ph.D. in Mathematical Physics from Princeton in 1936.
+He received a Doctor of Philosophy in Mathematical Physics from Princeton in 1936.

 Career

-From 1941 to 1944, Bardeen headed the group working on magnetic mines and torpedoes and mine and torpedo countermeasures at the Naval Ordnance Laboratory.
+From 1938 to 1941, Bardeen worked as an assistant professor at the University of Minnesota department of physics.
+From 1941 to 1944, he headed the group working on magnetic mines and torpedoes and mine and torpedo countermeasures at the Naval Ordnance Laboratory.
 During this period, his wife Jane gave birth to a son (Bill, born in 1941) and a daughter (Betsy, born in 1944).